Maternal & Child Health FREE Nurse Home Visiting Program

 Helping parents understand child development milestones and behaviors,

 Promoting parent’s use of praise and other positive parenting techniques, and

 Working with mothers to set goals for the future.

 The MCH Nurse Home Visiting program provides flexibility in enrollment criteria, geographic area (within Montgomery County), and the duration of the program.

-Any pregnant woman or new mother, father, partner or other caregiver that lives in Montgomery County.
+Any pregnant woman or new mother, father, partner or other caregiver who lives in Montgomery County.

 MAKE A REFERRAL

-To make a referral to the Maternal, Child, and Family Health Nurse Home Visiting Program, submit online or complete this Referral Form and submit by:
+To make a referral to the Maternal, Child, and Family Health Nurse Home Visiting Program, please complete this online form.